etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     def compute(arg)
         return do_heavy_computation(arg)

-The power of decorators come from their ability to modify function behaviour in a non-invasive and universal way.
+The power of decorators comes from their ability to modify function behaviour in a non-invasive and universal way.
 That opens up `possibilities <https://wiki.python.org/moin/PythonDecoratorLibrary>`_ to offload business logic into a specialized decorator and reuse it across the whole codebase.

-Python standard library offers a bunch of ready-made decorators.
+The Python standard library offers many of ready-made decorators.
 For example, the above memoization tool is readily available in standard
 library: